bubkoo/html-to-image/CONTRIBUTING.md

 ## Release

-html-to-image uses semantic versioning in release process based on [semver](https://semver.org/).
+We use semantic versioning in release process based on [semver](https://semver.org/).

 ### Branch Strategy